October 01, 2021 1 Comment

 “I love dark spots” said no-one ever!
-Hyperpigmentation is a big skin enemy of mine and can be incredibly frustrating to deal with because it can take a long time to fade and requires you to commit to a very diligent skincare regimen.
+Hyperpigmentation is an incredibly frustrating and complex skin concern as it can take a long time to fade and requires you to commit to a very diligent skincare regimen.

 Hyperpigmentation, also known as sun spots, dark spots, age spots and brown spots, occurs when there is an excess of melanin pigments on your skin.
 The most common cause is sun damage with other reasons being due to hormones, trauma to your skin, medications and even your skin type.